timelyportfolio/gridSVG_intro/index.md

         .attr("y",-d3.select(this).attr("y"))
         .attr("dy","0.35em")
         .attr("transform","scale(1,-1)")
-        .text("x:" + d.value.xvar + " | y:" + d.value.yvar);
+        .text("x:" + Math.round(d.value.xvar*100)/100 + " | y:" + Math.round(d.value.yvar*100)/100);
     })
     .on("mouseout", function(d) {
         d3.select("#tooltip").remove();
     }); </script>

 Not perfect, but I think our progress is admirable.
-We can save the fancier tooltips and more interactivity for later.
+We can save the fancier tooltips and additional interactivity for later.
+Please don't consider any of what is shown here as best practice.
+Much of this is experimental.
+We will explore many other ways of accomplishing and extending what we have done.
+If you have suggestions and ideas, please share them.